ucb-bar/chipyard/docs/VLSI/Basic-Flow.rst

 We call the ``make buildfile`` command while also specifying the name of the process technology we are working with (same ``tech_name`` for the configuration files and plugin name) and the configuration files we created.
 Note, in the ASAP7 tutorial ((:ref:`tutorial`)) these configuration files are merged into a single file called ``example-asap7.yml``.

-Hence, if we want to monolitically place and route the entire SoC, the relevant command would be
+Hence, if we want to monolithically place and route the entire SoC, the relevant command would be
 .. code-block:: shell

     make buildfile CONFIG=<chipyard_config_name> tech_name=<tech_name> INPUT_CONFS="example-design.yml example-tools.yml example-tech.yml"